tcltk/tcl/doc/markdown/break.md

 # Description

-This command is typically invoked inside the body of a looping command such as **for** or **foreach** or **while**.
-It returns a 3 (**TCL_BREAK**) result code, which causes a break exception to occur.
+This command is typically invoked inside the body of a looping command such as \fBfor\fR or \fBforeach\fR or \fBwhile\fR.
+It returns a 3 (\fBTCL_BREAK\fR) result code, which causes a break exception to occur.
 The exception causes the current script to be aborted out to the innermost containing loop command, which then aborts its execution and returns normally.
-Break exceptions are also handled in a few other situations, such as the **catch** command, Tk event bindings, and the outermost scripts of procedure bodies.
+Break exceptions are also handled in a few other situations, such as the \fBcatch\fR command, Tk event bindings, and the outermost scripts of procedure bodies.

 # Example